24 Fascinating London Facts For Kids

 London is a forest?

-Although one of the busiest cities in the world and home to over 8 million people, did you know London also falls under the United Nations definition of a forest?
+Another interesting fact about London for kids is that although it’s one the busiest cities in the world and home to over 8 million people, did you know London also falls under the United Nations definition of a forest?

 This is because as well as having a lot of people, London also has a lot of trees.
 Almost a fifth of it is woodland, and 40% is public green spaces such as parks and gardens.